lklint/azure-workshop/Day 2/02 - Data/02 - Data - Steps.md

 }
 ~~~~

+Go to the `Keys` section of the CosmosDB.
+Make a note of `Primary Connection String`.

 This is the very basic data format we will use for the data from the URL shortener.

 ## Connect the VS2019 solution

+Go back to or open the UrlShortener solution in VS2019.

+Open the Nuget package manager by right clicking on the project `UrlShortener` in Team Explorer.
+Search for `Microsoft.Azure.DocumentDB` and click install.

+Alternatively, use the `Tools -> Package-manager Console` in VS2019 and enter the command `Install-Package Microsoft.Azure.DocumentDB`.